 The term "unplugged" was fashionable a few years back thanks to a series on MTV, that resulted in a number of career-defining album releases.

-Wellington's Darren Watson has adopted this approach for his sixth solo album after a barnstorming career with Chicago Smokeshop.
+Whanganui-born, now based in Wellington, Darren Watson has adopted this approach for his sixth solo album after a barnstorming career with Chicago Smokeshop.

 The acoustic approach really delivers on Too Many Millionaires by creating an inspired opportunity for subtle inter-plays, notably between Watson's guitar and Terry Casey's brilliance on the harmonica.